schnorea/blind_guitar_tabs_alexa_skill/README.md

 User: "just Drums and bass tabs"

 Alexa: "A note here if tabs are requested the tempo of the music will be decreased to allow their annunciation.
-When tabs are remove tempo will be increased to desired level.
+When tabs are removed tempo will be increased to desired level.
 If you would not like to hear this note again say "Remove, tab note""

+User: "Start"

 Alexa with beat or measure sounds: " boom,boom,boom, E0, E3, E5, E3, E2, A2,A0,A2,E0...."